 Later in the decision, Black argued the necessity of the military’s decision.

 “Korematsu was not excluded from the Military Area because of hostility to him or his race.
 He was excluded because we are at war with the Japanese Empire, because the properly constituted military authorities feared an invasion of our West Coast and felt constrained to take proper security measures, because they decided that the military urgency of the situation demanded that all citizens of Japanese ancestry be segregated from the West Coast temporarily,” he said.

 In subsequent years, the American internment policy has been met with harsh criticism.

 One 1948 law provided reimbursement for property losses incurred by interned Japanese-Americans.
 In 1988, Congress awarded restitution payments of $20,000 to each survivor of the 10 camps.

 As part of the Civil Liberties Act of 1988, Congress apologized “on behalf of the people of the United States for the evacuation, relocation, and internment of such citizens and permanent resident aliens.”

-Federal courts had also overturned the original convictions of Hirabayashi and Korematsu.
+President Obama has awarded the medal posthumously to Hirabayashi.
+Federal courts also overturned the original convictions of Hirabayashi and Korematsu.